OldGregg570/CST236/writeup.rst

     >>> i.teach("computer")
     "Please ask question first"

+Comments:
-Comments: Expected output not to equal "Was that a question".
-Also, last_question is not being set as shown by the "Pleas ask question first" output
+    Expected output not to equal "Was that a question".
+Also, last_question is not being set as shown by the "Please ask question first" output.
+Looks like the problem lies in the Interface on the line "chr(0x3E)"

+Time Spent:
-Time Spent: 3 hours
+    3 hours

 Question: This bug is pretty much causing all of the failing tests to fail.
 Do I report one bug for